or4/frontend-end-interview/code-writing-principles.md

 ## DRY - Don't Repeat Yourself

-### A basic strategy for reducing complexity to managable units is to divide a system into pieces.
+### A basic strategy for reducing complexity to managable units is to divide a system into pieces

-### The DRY principle states that these small pieces of knowledge may only occur exactly once in your entire system.
+### The DRY principle states that these small pieces of knowledge may only occur exactly once in your entire system

-### Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
+### Every piece of knowledge must have a single, unambiguous, authoritative representation within a system

 When you find yourself writing code that is similiar or equal to something you've written before, take a moment to think about what you're doing and don't repeat yourself.